 All original scholarly and creative activity appropriate to any discipline at our university is eligible under this program.
 This includes but is not limited to, for example, research in natural and social sciences, humanities, artistic performances, and works of art.

 In addition to being registered as a full-time student at Towson University, the applicant must also meet the following criteria:

 These $1000 awards are highly competitive.
 Applicants must meet all of the funding eligibility criteria outlined above.
-Applications that are not received by the deadline of November 17, 2017 and/or those that do not conform to the requirements stated below will not be considered.
-Questions concerning the Research & Creative Inquiry Award application may be directed to ourci AT_TOWSON.
+The next application cycle will open in the fall of 2018.
+Questions concerning the Research & Creative Inquiry Award may be directed to ourci AT_TOWSON.